CodeManMike/CodeManMike/README.md

 As a tech enthusiast, I'm always on the lookout for the latest advancements in technology and science.

 ## 💻 Current Projects
 I’m currently working on enhancing my skills in .NET and C#, and exploring the fascinating world of AI.
+I am working on a total overhaul mod for Factorio
 I'm also developing IDKook, an AI-powered cooking app that's my brainchild project.

 ## 🤝 Collaboration